 With media monitoring, whenever someone searches for the product you are offering, you’ll have an opportunity to recommend your store or service.
 Since media monitoring functions in real-time, you have a chance to be first to respond which also increases the chance of a conversion.

 There are thousands of conversations happening every second for the topic of our interest and can easily go unnoticed.
 But when we start monitoring mentions and keywords of interest, we can start conversing with potential customers – and that might get us a lot better results than just serving generic ads in front of our potential customers.

 There will also be times when people search for competitor products, and we know our product can solve their problem.
 We can also use media monitoring to find the people who are looking for rival products and talk to them about what we offer.
 You may be surprised how effective this tactic can be.

 This isn’t something new on the market.
-It is one of the main tactic used on Quora by marketers because it works so great.
+It is one of the main tactics used on Quora by marketers because it works so great.
 But why just Quora?
-There are a lot more conversations on social media, forums, blog comments that we miss everyday and that is where media monitoring can be very useful.
+There are a lot more conversations on social media, forums, blog comments that we miss every day and that is where media monitoring can be very useful.

 8) Use Media Monitoring tool find Real-time Marketing opportunities